 Research has consistently found that stigma–or the fear of stigma–frequently prevents people from seeking the help they need.
 One study found that people will suffer from their symptoms for up to ten years before seeking help, largely because of stigma.
 Yet we know that getting people the help they need earlier leads to better long-term outcomes for everyone involved.

-LCL provides free and confidential help to lawyers, judges, law students, and their immediate families with any issue causing them stress or distress in their life.
+LCL provides free and confidential help to lawyers, judges, law students, non-attorney legal professionals, and their immediate families with any issue causing them stress or distress in their life.

 Depression is a mood disorder that also affects our body and thoughts.
 Depression is not a blue mood that passes after a few hours or days.
 It interferes with one’s ability to work, study, sleep, eat, and enjoy once pleasurable activities.
 An episode may occur only once, but more commonly returns several times in a lifetime.
 Often, the symptoms occur in stages.
 For instance, feelings of sadness will precede the empty feeling which reflects an absence of feelings.
 This is followed by a feeling of helplessness or hopelessness, which is often followed by thoughts of death or suicide.
 Some describe it as walking through water with weights around your ankles.

 In our profession, we are reluctant to seek help for depression because we don’t want to be seen as weak.
 It’s important to recognize that this is an illness as deserving of medical attention as diabetes or a tumor.
 While there are several symptoms (listed below), lawyers tend to ask for help when work is affected because of difficulty concentrating, remembering, or deciding.

 - Persistent sad, anxious, or “empty” (absence of feelings) mood

 - Loss of interest or pleasure in activities we once enjoyed, e.g. sex